 Duane Bradley and his deformed Siamese twin brother Belial escape hospital and are given refuge by Granny Ruth Smoeller who runs a secret haven for freaks on Staten Island.
 There Belial finds romance with Eve, a bodiless torso.
 Duane also finds romance with Granny Ruth’s daughter Susan but desires to leave.
 Their security is threatened by an intrusive tabloid journalist who is determined to obtain a story.

 Low-budget director Frank Henenlotter made a unique debut with Basket Case (1982).
-Along with his even better follow-up feature, Brain Damage (1987), Frank Henenlotter for a time showed promise as a genuinely original low-budget talent, although then disappeared as a director in the early 1990s, not making another film again until Bad Biology (2008) and the documentaries Herschell Gordon Lewis: The Godfather of Gore (2010) and That’s Sexploitation!
-(2013).
+Along with his even better follow-up feature, Brain Damage (1987), Frank Henenlotter for a time showed promise as a highly original low-budget talent.
+Alas, Henenlotter then disappeared as a director in the early 1990s, not making another film again until Bad Biology (2008), and now spends his time making documentaries on genre subjects with Herschell Gordon Lewis: The Godfather of Gore (2010) and That’s Sexploitation!
+(2013) and the non-genre likes of Chasing Banksy (2015) and Boiled Angels: The Trial of Mike Diana (2018).

 This was followed by a third sequel from Frank Henenlotter with Basket Case 3/Basket Case 3: The Progeny (1991).